Top 10 cultural experiences in Alberta

 Where: At 103A Avenue, between 97 Street and 99 Street.

 Highlights: Having outgrown its 1960s-style building, RAM’s brand new home comes with high ceilings, limestone walls, granite flooring, and 13 new climate-controlled galleries housing not-to-be-missed artefacts and specimens that trace 11,000 years of Alberta’s First Peoples history.
-There will also be 406 brand new exhibits with 6,000 objects, dedicated museum “zones” (Natural History, Human History, Feature Gallery, Children's Gallery, Bug Room, Manitou Stone Gallery), a café, expansive outdoor gardens, and parking for approximately 3,000 cars.
+There are 406 brand new exhibits with 6,000 objects, dedicated museum “zones” (Natural History, Human History, Feature Gallery, Children's Gallery, Bug Room, Manitou Stone Gallery), a café, expansive outdoor gardens, and parking for approximately 3,000 cars.

 Whyte Museum of the Canadian Rockies, Banff